sarahbroton/workdayscheduler-thirdpartyapi-202306/readme.md

 ## Credits
 - complied by SBroton
-- Last updated May 2023
+- Last updated June 2023
 - With the assistance from Tutors, TA's, AskBSC, and w3schools.com
 - With additional research learned from WDS: Web Dev Simplified (https://www.youtube.com/@WebDevSimplified)
 - Other sources may apply, see GitHub under resolved issues